The Metaphysics of Umami

 Japanese Dashi (broth), by contrast, is completely clear and fat-free—essentially, transparent water.
 Yet, the moment it touches the tongue, it gently opens the deep, hidden receptors of our cells, releasing a profound, resonant echo (Zanshin) that vibrates down the throat long after the liquid has vanished.

-This is the taste of the Zen stone basin, the Tsukubai, inscribed with the code: Ware, tada, taru, wo, shiru (I only know what is enough).
+Both the clear Dashi and the emerald tea leaf are designed not to excite the mind, but to quiet the breath.
+It is the taste of the Zen stone basin, the Tsukubai, inscribed with the code: Ware, tada, taru, wo, shiru (“I only know what is enough”).

-Act V: The Alchemical Palette of the Fault Line
+Act IV: The Alchemical Palette of the Fault Line

 Attuning the Five Senses